Mteixeira88/css-variables-IE-plugin/README.md

 This project is ready to test (in progress), if you want to use in your own project withou clone the project, all you need is to copy the code in the section `use the code`.

+This project only enables one transform at a time, meaning when writting the style inline it will write `style= transform:translateX(100px)`, it´s not possible (yet) to have multiple transforms like `style= transform:translate(100px, 20px) rotate(120deg)`.

 ### Nomenculature
 When writing the css variable name, be aware that the prorperty name when writing the style inline in Internet Explorer is always the last word in the variable name like '--variable-name-with-what-i-like-`propertyInJavaScript`'.
 The `propertyInJavaScript` must be written following the rules of the `HTML DOM style Property`.
 Check here all the [possibities](https://www.w3schools.com/jsref/dom_obj_style.asp).

+In case you are using `transform` to animate the`propertyInJavaScript` should follow this [Property Values](https://www.w3schools.com/cssref/css3_pr_transform.asp).

 ### CSS
 All `css variables` must be inside the root element, this gulp task only allows root element variables.